-Unwanted emails (spam) often carry malware waiting for a chance to infect your client PCs.
+Unwanted emails (spam) often carry malware waiting for a chance to infect your clients' PC.
 Viruses, Trojans or Worms spawn new variants on an hourly basis.
 Phishing emails pose an additional threat: senders try to gain the trust of recipients and goad them into sharing important data (such as login information, bank account data etc.).

 Even emails of known and trusted senders might be unsafe.
 The newspapers are full of botnets spanning the globe using one personal computer or server to infect other systems.

-Often the content of a malware-carrying email will be designed to make the recipient open an attached document.
+Often the content of a malware-carrying email is designed to make the recipient open an attached document.
 If the seemingly harmless file is opened and the local antivirus software fails to recognize the threat, the computer is infected with whatever malware the email carried.

 How can I protect my computer from viruses and other malware?

 At the end of the day there are only two workable antivirus strategies: